Davis Riley: Amateur career

 Riley was born in Hattiesburg, Mississippi.
 He attended Presbyterian Christian School in Hattiesburg, winning the Mississippi state title four straight years.
 In 2015, he was named All-USA Boys Golf Player of the Year by USA Today.
 Riley made the final of the U.S. Junior Amateur two years in a row, joining Tiger Woods and Jordan Spieth as the only players to appear in the championship match twice.
-In 2013, he lost the final to Scottie Scheffler when he called a penalty on himself on the last hole.
+In 2013, he lost the final to Scottie Scheffler, 3 and 2, after calling a penalty on himself on the last hole of the match.
 He was a member of the American team at the 2014 Junior Ryder Cup that defeated the European team 16–8 in Perthshire, Scotland.

 Riley enrolled at Alabama in 2015.
 He was a Second Team All-SEC as a sophomore and was ranked as the best collegiate player in the country entering his junior year.
 He played in the Palmer Cup in 2018, compiling a 2–2 record in the American win over the International team.